All About papaya

 TIP.
 If you don’t feel comfortable using a knife, you can also use a vegetable peeler to remove the skin.
 Another option is to cut the papaya into slices and use a knife to peel off the skin from each slice.

-Cut the papaya into slices or cubes: Lay each half of it flat on the cutting board and slice it into thin, even pieces.
-You can cut the slices into smaller cubes if you prefer.
+Cut the papaya into slices or cubes: Lay each half flat on the cutting board and slice it into thin, even pieces.
+If you prefer, you can cut the slices into smaller cubes.

 How to eat papaya?